japaric-archived/ruststrap/1-how-to-cross-compile.md

 compiler (`cc`) is OK, because the native compiler is also a cross compiler for i686.
-But chances are you'll get a different error due to missing 32bit libraries (e.g. `ld cannot find crti.o`), you'll need to install the `libc-dev:i386` package on Debian/Ubuntu to fix that error.
+But chances are you'll get a different error due to missing 32bit libraries (e.g. `ld cannot find crti.o`), you'll need to install the `libc6-dev-i386` package (Debian/Ubuntu) or equivalent to fix that error.

 # Cross compiling with cargo